Stratio/cassandra-lucene-index/README.md

 Stratio's Cassandra Lucene Index
 ================================

-Stratio's Cassandra Lucene Index, derived from [Stratio Cassandra](https://github.com/Stratio/stratio-cassandra), is a plugin for [Apache Cassandra](http://cassandra.apache.org/) that extends its index functionality to provide near real time search such as ElasticSearch or Solr, including [full text search](http://en.wikipedia.org/wiki/Full_text_search) capabilities and free multivariable search.
+Stratio's Cassandra Lucene Index, derived from [Stratio Cassandra](https://github.com/Stratio/stratio-cassandra), is a plugin for [Apache Cassandra](http://cassandra.apache.org/) that extends its index functionality to provide near real time search such as ElasticSearch or Solr, including [full text search](http://en.wikipedia.org/wiki/Full_text_search) capabilities and free multivariable and geospatial search.
 It is achieved through an [Apache Lucene](http://lucene.apache.org/) based implementation of Cassandra secondary indexes, where each node of the cluster indexes its own data.
 Stratio's Cassandra indexes are one of the core modules on which [Stratio's BigData platform (SDS)](http://www.stratio.com/) is based.

 Index [relevance queries](http://en.wikipedia.org/wiki/Relevance_(information_retrieval)) allows you to retrieve the *n* more relevant results satisfying a query.
 The coordinator node sends the query to each node in the cluster, each node returns its *n* best results and then the coordinator combines these partial results and gives you the *n* best of them, avoiding full scan.
 You can also base the sorting in a combination of fields.